 The Basics of Reverse Mortgage Fraud

 These scams generally take a few basic forms.
-The most obvious types of fraud involve the perpetrator blatantly misleading the senior who is taking out the loan in an attempt to steal from him or her.
-However, there are more subtle cases as well, such as instances where the perpetrator convinces the senior to take out a reverse mortgage loan that is unsuitable or not the best option available.
+The most obvious types of fraud involve the perpetrator blatantly misleading the senior who is taking out the loan in an attempt to steal from them.
+There are more subtle cases as well, such as where the perpetrator convinces the senior to take out a reverse mortgage loan that is unsuitable or not the best option available.

 Schemes Designed to Steal from Seniors